CONTACT US Contact Us

 Air Pollution

 Air pollutants and moisture can combine to create acids, which speed up corrosion.
-While pollution is always present, the added humidity of summer can make it more problematic for your shop.
+While pollution is always present, the added humidity of summer can make rust more problematic for your shop.

 Salt is highly corrosive, so any equipment near saltwater needs special care.
 Keep in mind, it’s not just about being near the ocean.
 If you use chlorine, have water softener systems, or operate in or near swimming pools, you might also be at a higher risk.